 Update October 2013: Rich returned to the US only a few months after our meeting.
 In a private chat via Facebook, I asked Rich how he felt about the move.
 He said that while he missed the warm weather he didn’t miss Thailand and told me it was so much easier running a business in the US.

-If you find yourself in San Francisco and in need of a trainer check out Rich’s gym, Xodus Fitness.
+If you find yourself in San Francisco and in need of a trainer check out Rich’s homepage or his gym, Xodus Fitness.